Azure-Samples/openai-end-to-end-baseline/README.md

 TODO: Update instructions for Azure AI Studio's flow.

-### 2. Deploy a Prompt flow from Azure AI Studio
+### 2. Deploy a prompt flow from Azure AI Studio

-To test this architecture, you'll be deploying a pre-built Prompt flow.
-The Prompt flow is "Chat with Wikipedia" which adds a Wikipedia search as grounding data.
+To test this architecture, you'll be deploying a pre-built prompt flow.
+The prompt flow is "Chat with Wikipedia" which adds a Wikipedia search as grounding data.

 1. Connect to the virtual network via Azure Bastion and the jump box (deployed as part of this solution) or through a force-tunneled VPN or virtual network peering that you manually configure.